raspberrypilearning/decision-tree/en/step_2.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 **Aim of the project:** Each dinosaur has a <span style="color: #0faeb0">**category**</span>.
 A category describes a group of dinosaurs with similar characteristics.
-We want to be able to tell which category a dinosaur is in, using the facts we have about the dinosaur.
+You need to tell which category a dinosaur is in, using the facts you have about the dinosaur.
 </p>

 Here are some facts about two different dinosaurs: